 *Please Keep in Mind: If your account is used by more than one person in your organization, we highly recommend against changing your user ID to avoid confusion.
 If you are simply unsure of what your user ID is, feel free to contact us, and we will look it up for you instead of changing it.

-My Account is like your control center.
-You can access all member features from your My Account area.
-From here you can modify your profile & account details, manage your e-lists and access the Pro search to find events.
+My Account is your control center.
+Access all member features from your My Account area.
+From here you can modify your profile & account details, manage your e-lists and access Pro search to find events.

 Your Profile is your business page on FestivalNet for others to learn about what you do!
 (Having a profile is optional, you can choose to not display yours and/or opt out of the directory in your 'Modify Profile' area.)
 Also termed "EPK" (Electronic Press Kit), your profile is where you talk about your business; your bio, member categories, medium/materials, profile picture, and more.
 From Modify Profile you can change this information that is displayed on your site.

-Account Details contains all information about your FestivalNet account, including name, address, phone, contacts, credit card information, membership level, etc. You can activate autorenew here.
+Account Details contains all information about your FestivalNet account, including name, address, phone, & contacts.

 Uploaded photos must be a minimum of 320 pixels wide for a quality image display.
 Anything below this size will not be allowed.